 I don’t want to waste too much time, so please take a look at Ghost Recon Playbook on this website.
 Some of the tools are outdated (Nacho Analytics doesn’t exist anymore) but the process and the principles are still there.

 When it comes to SEO keyword (kw) research just do your best.
 There are a lot of free guides and YouTube videos on how to do it.
 Basically what you’re looking for are keywords with:

-- High search volume - how many people are already searching for this keywords
+- High search volume – how many people are already searching for these keywords

 - Low keyword difficulty – how hard it is to rank for the keyword

 - Searchers intent – how close is that keyword to your goals